Program: B.S., Management

 4. General Education (48 units)

 Undergraduate students must complete 48 units of General Education as described in this Catalog.
-Of the 48 units of the General Education requirement, 13 units are satisfied by the following courses: MATH 103 satisfies 3 units of the Basic Skills mathematics requirement; ECON 160 and ECON 161 satisfy 6 units of Social Sciences; BLAW 280 satisfies 3 units of Lifelong Learning; and COMP 100 satisfies 1 additional unit of the total 48 units required for GE.
-In addition, COMS 323 or PHIL 305, if taken to satisfy the 3-unit communications requirement, can satisfy 3 more units of upper division General Education.
-Further, ECON 308 may be able to satisfy 3 units of upper division GE in some programs.
+Of the 48 units of the General Education requirement, 13 units are satisfied by the following courses: MATH 103 satisfies 3 units of the Mathematics requirement; ECON 160 and ECON 161 satisfy 6 units of Social Sciences; BLAW 280 satisfies 3 units of Lifelong Learning; and IS 212 satisfies an additional unit for the total 48 unit-GE and counts as one of the two courses required for Information Competence (IC).
+In addition, COMS 323 or PHIL 305, if taken to satisfy the 3-unit communications requirement, can satisfy 3 more units of Upper Division General Education.
+Further, ECON 308 may be able to satisfy 3 units of Upper Division GE in some programs.

 The Department of Management strongly recommends the following General Education electives for its majors.
 Elements of these general education courses are integrated into the management curriculum:

 Total Units Required for the B.S.
 Degree: 120